boxofyellow/WrapperEmitter/README.md

 but each has its own extension method (`CreateInterfaceImplementation` and `CreateOverrideImplementation` respectively) that will create the wrapped object when invoked.

+# Limitations
+- `ref struct` can't be boxed... so you can can't pass them through `Activator.CreateInstance` as contractor arguments
+- `private`/`internal` can't be accessed

 # Resources

 _Some_ of the resources used to create this